ngocp-0847/agent-kit/README.md

 ---

 <p align="center">
-  Made with ♥ for the Cursor community
+  Made with ♥ for the AI coding agent community
 </p>